gammapy/gamma-cat/webpage/index.rst

 * Explore `gamma-cat` and other gamma-ray data at `gamma-sky.net`_
 * Access and analyse `gamma-cat` and other gamma-ray data from Python: `gammapy.catalog`_

-* For now, see also here: https://gammapy.github.io/gamma-cat (will be moved to Sphinx docs soon)

 This site is organised in the following sections:

 * :ref:`about-docs` - Quick introduction to `gamma-cat`